 - Yep, that’s a total of 7 buckets, so far.

-Making your bean soupMeasure out· 8 oz of rice· 2 oz of red kidney beans· 2 oz of pearl barley· 2 oz of lintels· 1 oz of split green peas· 1 oz of chick peas/garbanzo’s
+Cooking Your Survival Bean SoupMeasure out· 8 oz of rice· 2 oz of red kidney beans· 2 oz of pearl barley· 2 oz of lintels· 1 oz of split green peas· 1 oz of chick peas/garbanzo’s

 Add 6-7 quarts of water.
 Add bouillon or salt to taste.
 Then add any other meats, vegetables, potatoes or seasonings you have on hand.
 Bring to a boil and then let simmer for two hours.
 You should have enough to feed 4 people for two days.
 This is thick and hearty.
 You will be warm on the inside and full with one large bowl.
 Kids usually eat half a bowl.